Personalized attention. Professional growth. Community impact.

 The Master of Arts in Disability Studies prepares individuals in community-based or governmental agencies.
 It provides students with the skills to begin or further a career working with and for people with a wide range of disabilities, and is ideal for administrators, social service professionals, educators, scholars who wish to specialize in disability studies, people with disabilities, or family members and advocates.

 The goal of the program is to provide students with the intellectual and methodological tools to enable them to assume leadership roles in providing services, formulating or changing disability policy, and advocating for removing barriers to full inclusion in public and private organizations and the broader society.
+This degree does not lead to any licensure, and graduates will not be authorized to officially diagnose disabilities on their own.

 Does this program require an undergraduate degree in a specific program?